cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw5.md

 You will be asked to perform the following series of tasks, all in Jupyter notebook:

-- Import data into dataframes from a CSV file (vaccine data) and via a REST API (census data).
+- Import data into dataframes from a CSV file (COVID vaccine and case data) and via a REST API (census data).
 - Add a column to the vaccination data that indicates what day of the week each day represents
 - Find the average number of increase in test results by day of the week (i.e., the avg number of test results increase on mondays, tuesdays, etc)
 - Join dataframes